 With a research interest in breast cancer biology and DNA repair, I am currently exploring how DNA repair defects in cancers can be exploited to develop novel effective treatments.
 I am also active in applying next-generation sequencing technology to identify specific genomic changes in cancers that can be therapeutically targeted.
-As a physician/scientist I both run a basic research laboratory focused on breast cancer biology and see patients in the Stacy Goldstein Breast Cancer Center.
+We work closely with computational scientists in interpreting large scale cancer genome data As a physician/scientist I run a basic science laboratory focused on cancer genomics and breast cancer biology and also see patients in the Stacy Goldstein Breast Cancer Center.
+I also run the RCINJ Molecular Tumor Board.
 In the clinic, I work collaboratively with experts across multi-disciplines and have the opportunity to put theory into practice as we aim to develop the next generation of targeted treatments for breast cancer.
 Working with a team of radiation oncologists, surgical oncologists, nurses, social workers, genetic specialists and others, I help patients understand their specific disease and their treatment options so that they can make informed decisions.
-I am also an associate professor of medicine and pharmacology at Robert Wood Johnson Medical School.

-I am the author or co-author of more than 40 publications and serve on the editorial board of the journal Frontiers in Molecular and Cellular Oncology.
+I am the author or co-author of more than 100 publications and am an Associate Editor for JCO- Precision Oncology.

-Breast cancer, BRCA1/2, triple-negative breast cancer, breast cancer biology, clinical trials, precision medicine
+Breast cancer, BRCA1/2, triple-negative breast cancer, breast cancer biology, clinical trials, rare cancers, precision medicine

 - Hero Award, Triple Negative Breast Cancer Foundation

 - Sidney Kimmel Foundation, Kimmel Scholar Award, 2006

 - National Cancer Institute, Howard Temin Award, 2004

 - Howard Hughes Medical Institute, Postdoctoral Research Fellowship, 1999